tomato3713/goxygen/.github/README.md

 <img src="../templates/react.webapp/src/logo.svg" align="right" width="230px" alt="goxygen logo">

-**Generate a Web project with Go, Angular/React/Vue, and MongoDB in seconds.**
+**Generate a Web project with Go on the back end, Angular, React or Vue on the front end, and MongoDB, MySQL or PostgreSQL as a database.**

 Goxygen aims at saving your time while setting up a new project.
 It creates a skeleton of an application with all configuration done for